HerrHasenmann/HP-Time-Tracking/README.md

 ### Core
 * safeApply function
 * dynamic titles - TitleController/TitleService
-* style fixes for devider and error messages on inputs
+* style fixes for divider and error messages on inputs
 * material design icons
 * fix for not working inputs on mobile devices
-* custom theme preperation
+* custom theme preparation

 ### Routing
 * configuration for routes